hpehl/quarkus-wildfly-client-extension/README.md

-# quarkus-wildfly-client-extension
+# Quarkus Extension for WildFly Client

-Quarkus extension to connect to a WildFly management endpoint
+Quarkus extension to connect to a WildFly management endpoint.